-Beyond doubt, Hamburg is a diverse and exciting destination to visit.
-But there’s no reason to limit yourself to one city when there are so many exciting getaways nearby.
-These seven day trips will let you discover charming historical towns, magnificent castles, and breathtaking natural landscapes.
-Most are just an hour away and accessible by public transport.
+Hamburg may be a diverse and exciting destination to visit but there’s no reason to limit yourself to one city when there are so many exciting places nearby to explore.
+These Hamburg day trips will let you discover charming historical towns, magnificent castles and breathtaking natural landscapes.
+Most are just an hour away and all are accessible by public transport.

-The 1,000 year history of Lüneburg is closely tied with the production of the ‘white gold’ that brought wealth and prosperity to the town.
+The 1,000-year history of Lüneburg is closely tied with the production of white gold (salt) that brought wealth and prosperity to the town.
 Having survived World War II virtually unscathed, Lüneburg boasts a medieval charm few can rival.
-Stroll through the beautiful Old Town and let yourself be lured by the speciality shops, cafes, and restaurants housed in its historic gabled buildings.
-You will also find splendid green areas, saltwater thermal baths and, thanks to the town’s lively student population, one of the highest concentrations of pubs in Europe.
+Stroll through the beautiful Old Town and browse the speciality shops, cafes, and restaurants housed in gabled buildings.
+You will also find lovely green areas, saltwater thermal baths and, thanks to the town’s student population, one of the highest concentrations of pubs in Europe.

 On the coast of the Baltic Sea lies Lübeck, the former capital of the mighty Hanseatic League.
-Past the iconic Holsten Gate, the water-enclosed picturesque Old Town is waiting to be discovered on foot.
-The historic buildings that line the narrow lanes and streets are a harmonious mix of important architectural styles from 13th century onwards.
-Special gems are the ensemble around the Town Hall, and the magnificent brick-Gothic Church of St. Mary.
-Lübeck is also known as the ‘marzipan city’ – pay homage to the local speciality, your taste buds will thank you.
+The Old Town is best explored on foot, its historic buildings and narrow lanes a mix of architectural styles from 13th century onwards.
+Visit the Town Hall and the magnificent Gothic Church of St Mary and don’t leave without trying the marzipan – it’s a speciality.
+Lübeck is known as the marzipan city.

-Another nearby medieval jewel is Bremen, also known as home to the world-famous Bremen Town Musicians from the Brothers Grimm fairy tale.
+Medieval Bremen is home to the Bremen Town Musicians (bronze statue) featured in the Brothers Grimm fairy tales.
 Admire the Renaissance Town Hall, stroll through Schnoor, a maze of small streets lined with charming 15th- and 16th-century houses, and relax in the sun on the Schlachte riverside promenade.
-Visit one of the town’s great museums or take a tour of Bremen’s famous Beck’s beer.
-Whatever you do, don’t leave before rubbing the donkey’s legs on the Bremen Town Musicians sculpture, to secure some good luck.
+Visit a museum or take a tour of the Beck’s beer factory.
+Whatever you do, don’t leave before rubbing the donkey’s legs on the Bremen Town Musicians sculpture to secure some good luck.

 Schwerin – the city of seven lakes